 - Proof of a complete (3 injection series) Hepatitis B Vaccination immunity via serum titer confirming immunity.
 Titer must be recent within the last year.
 If titers show non-immune, proof of recent immunization will be requested.
 Hepatitis B series is given in a three-part series.
-If the student does not have the complete HepB series, he/she must have proof of the first injection by the start of class and provide proof that the second injection is taken four weeks after the first.
-The third injection is completed 5 months after the second. - Proof of Measles, Mumps, and Rubella (MMR) immunity via serum titer confirming immunity to each disease.
+The student must have proof of the start of the series by receiving their first injection prior to the start of class. - Proof of Measles, Mumps, and Rubella (MMR) immunity via serum titer confirming immunity to each disease.
 Titer must be recent within the last year.
 If titers show non-immune, proof of recent immunization will be requested. - Proof of PPD skin test or chest x-ray with a negative reading OR proof of Quantiferon blood test showing a negative result. - Proof of Varicella vaccination immunity via serum titer confirming immunity.
 Titer must be recent within the last year.
 If titers show non-immune, proof of recent immunization will be requested. - Proof of Tetanus TdaP vaccination within the last 10 years. - Proof of Influenza immunization (This is a seasonal requirement). - If student signs a declination of the flu shot for any reason, they acknowledge that they will be required to wear a mask AT ALL TIMES during clinical rotations.
-No exceptions. - Proof of Covid-19 vaccination. - According to the CDC guidelines, full Covid-19 vaccination is defined as receiving 1 updated Pfizer-BioNTech or Moderna COVID-19 vaccine if you are over the age of 6 after September 2, 2022.
+No exceptions. - Completed Health Provider Physical - All students in the ADN program are required to provide documentation that they have had a recent and acceptable physical.
+Failure to provide the required documentation may result in admission to the program being denied and/or delayed.
+The student is responsible for all necessary fees associated with the physical. - Proof of Covid vaccination - According to the CDC guidelines, full Covid-19 vaccination is defined as receiving 1 updated Pfizer-BioNTech or Moderna COVID-19 vaccine if you are over the age of 6 after September 2, 2022.
 If you received your Covid-19 vaccination prior to September 2, 2022, you are required to have the 1 initial vaccine dose and 1 booster.
 Updated vaccines protect against both the original virus and the Omicron variant.
 Valley College recognizes that the CDC may approve additional Covid-19 vaccination and will provide more information to applicants as appropriate. - Proof of Basic Life Support (BLS) certification through the American Heart Association. - In addition: - Due to the physical requirements (to lift and/or carry over 50 pounds frequently), attendance and academic standards, applicants who have physical limitations (including but not limited to physical disabilities, pregnancy in cases where physical limitations may be advised or prescribed or other physical constraints), learning disabilities or any other restrictions that would prevent the student from participating fully and successfully completing the program, may be required to provide documentation from his/her healthcare provider that states that the individual can complete all of the required class procedures without restrictions.